Mhmd-SHA/Homzes-App/README.md

   - Storage: For hosting and serving property images.
   - Authentication: For user authentication (optional, if implemented).
 - **BLoC**: For state management following Clean Architecture.
-- **GoRouter**: For declarative navigation with custom transitions.
 - **Google Fonts**: For consistent typography (Roboto Flex).
 - **Dart**: The programming language for Flutter.